chris-neely/minimal-mistakes/_posts/2017-08-26-okta-scripts-part-2.md

     )
 ```

 Next we need to define our headers for the web request.
-We are defining the content type as json and including our API token for authorization.
+We are defining the content type as JSON and including our API token for authorization.

 ```
 ### Define headers for web request